If you need a business credit card, then start here. Compare your options to find the right card for your organisation.

 A charge card acts as a short-term (usually monthly) loan to a business on any purchases they charge on the card.
 Charge cards defer the payment owed to the end of the balance month.
 As a result, interest rates do not apply to charge cards as there is no revolving line of credit.
 Charge cards are different to credit cards as they provide you with no preset spending limit, for financial flexibility and full control of your expenses.
 The full amount must be repaid each month to avoid hefty late fees, compared to credit cards that allow a balance to be brought across each month.

-These cards are best suited to organisations that are financially stable enough to clear their balance each cycle, so you may like to consider a Business credit card if you are looking to borrow over an extended period.
+These cards are designed for organisations that are financially stable enough to clear their balance each cycle, so you may like to consider a Business credit card if you are looking to borrow over an extended period.

 Different types of business credit cards and charge cards